When it comes to image SEO, I’m sure you’ve heard enough about filenames and ALT tags for an entire lifetime.

 Then move on to step #2…

 You can use the ‘Image Search’ filter in Google Trends to discover image search queries with growing interest over time.
-Piggyback rising image search trends by creating infographics – and other image assets – optimised for these hot keyword searches.
+Piggyback rising image search trends by creating infographics – and other image assets – optimized for these hot keyword searches.

 2. Drive Higher CTR (And Rankings) With Stand Out Images